homway2016/learngit/README.md

 4th is it can display in view0

-5th Creating a new branch is quick.
+5th Creating a new branch is quick & simple.